anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 The main purpose of the extension identifier is to act as a namespace, preventing collisions between elements from different extensions.
-Additionally, implementers and operators can use the extension identifiers to find extension definitions via an IANA registry.
+Additionally, implementers and operators can use the extension identifiers to find extension definitions via [@rdap-extensions].

 ### Profile Extensions {#profiles}